Florida State Road 589: Suncoast Parkway

 Construction began on the Suncoast Parkway in 1998, and opened in 2001 in two stages at a cost of $507 million.
 The section from the Veterans Expressway to State Road 50 opened in February 2001 and the section from State Road 50 north to U.S. Route 98 opened in August 2001.

+On August 18, 2006, the highway was formally designated as the Suncoast Scenic Parkway, making it the only controlled-access roadway to be an official Florida Scenic Highway.